dsanmar/Database/README.md

-# Intro to Database Management Sytem
+# Intro to Database Management System

 Submitted by: **Maria Santos Perez**